rajdubey167/Hire-Smart/README.md

 - [ ] Reviews & Ratings
 - [ ] Mobile responsiveness optimizations

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you’d like to change.

-## 📬 Contact

-Feel free to reach out via [LinkedIn](https://linkedin.com/in/your-profile) or [email@example.com] for questions or collaboration opportunities.